 MD-80 Discovery Center

-Donated to TASM by American Airlines, the MD-80 plane was moved from Tulsa International Airport to its permanent place between Hangar One Museum and the Planetarium late in 2013.
-Through several fundraising campaigns and generous donations, TASM has converted the MD-80 into the MD-80 Discovery Center and soon to be, a one-of-a-kind FLIGHT THEATER.
+Donated to TASM by American Airlines, the MD-80 airliner was moved from American's Maintenance base on Tulsa International Airport to its permanent place between Hangar One Museum and the Planetarium in late 2013.
+Benefitting from several fundraising campaigns and generous donations, TASM converted the MD-80 into the MD-80 Discovery Center and a unique FLIGHT THEATER.

 The MD-80 FLIGHT THEATER is NOW OPEN!

-Cost: $5.00 for flight theater.
+Cost: Included with cost of admission.
 Seating is limited (24 seats and 2 handicap spots).
 You must have a boarding pass to go aboard, NO EXCEPTIONS.
 Please RETURN Boarding Passes to the VOLUNTEER after the tour.
 If children take up a seat, they must have a boarding pass.

 MD-80 Flight Theater - "Flight Experience"

+Your Flight Experience begins when you enter what was once the coach section of the airliner.
+You will be greeted and welcomed by a holographic airline captain in uniform.
+She will describe the four major advances of flight which you will then see in 3-D holograms as you go foward into the theater.
 The Flight Theater was designed to transport Museum guests on an inspirational journey using state-of-the-art projection technology and theater quality surround sound.
-The Flight Theater creates an immersive environment in the firist-class section of the MD-80 aircraft that is designed to inspire, educate and entertain museum guests.
-This must see, one-of-a-kind, (24) seat venue will provide an experience like no other.
-We hope you enjoy this "Flight Experience" and come back for future productions.
+The Flight Theater creates an immersive environment in the first-class section of the MD-80 aircraft that is designed to inspire, educate and entertain museum guests.
+This must see, one-of-a-kind, (24) seat venue provides an experience like no other.
+We know you will enjoy this "Flight Experience" and come back for future productions.

 "Flight Theater" Fascinating Facts